cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

   (pre-K – grade 12)?” was removed.
 * Item E3 “Do any of the following measures apply to the children in your household when they attend in-person classes (pre-K-grade 12)? was removed.

+### Experiments

+Wave 12 was initially launched to 15% of respondents to collect data for the experiments described below.
+(The remaining 85% continued to receive Wave 11.)
+After the experiments have been conducted and the data analyzed; the CTIS team will finalize the Wave 12 instrument to be distributed to the entire sample.
+Wave 12 will consist of three experiments with (1) demographic module placement, (2) vaccination uptake question, and (3) survey invitation text.

+#### Demographic Module Placement and Vaccine Uptake Question

+The 15% of respondents who receive the experimental Wave 12 will be divided into three groups:

+* Group 1 (5% of respondents) will see the demographics questions after the symptom module, which concludes with question B2b “For how many days have you had at least one new or unusual symptom?”
+This group of respondents will see the Wave 11 version of the vaccine uptake question (V1).
+* Group 2 (5% of respondents) will see the demographics questions after the COVID vaccine module, which concludes with question V9 “How concerned are you that you would experience a side effect from a COVID-19 vaccination?”
+This group of respondents will see the Wave 11 version of the vaccine uptake question (V1).
+* Group 3 (5% of respondents) will see the experimental form of the vaccination uptake question (V1alt), which asks respondents “Do you personally know anyone who has received the COVID-19 vaccine already?”
+Response options include themselves, household members, and others.
+These respondents will not receive the previous vaccine uptake question, V1.
+They will see the demographic questions in the Wave 11 placement, at the end of Module A/B and before the occupation questions.

+A new column `w12_treatment` in the microdata files will indicate which of the three groups above each respondent was assigned to.

+#### Survey Invitation Text

+Our partners at Facebook will also be conducting an experiment among those allocated to receive Wave 11.
+Among those participants, 6% will receive will receive one of six different invitations to the survey on their News Feed.
+This will be an internal Facebook experiment conducted with the goal of improving response rates and exploring additional non-response bias in the weighting process.